If you haven’t been there, it’s only because you haven’t been in community association management long enough (or you’ve been very VERY lucky!)

 (In case you haven’t experienced it yourself, here’s what it looks like when it all goes wrong at the annual HOA board meeting.)

-As the professional community manager for the homeowners association, you may be called upon by the board president to help facilitate the meeting.
+As the professional community manager for a homeowners or condo association, you may be called upon by the board president to help facilitate the meeting.
 So what can you do to defuse the bomb that you know is about to go off?
 Here are some tips:

 Acknowledging the elephant in the room is a good first step to avoiding meeting hell.
 You know why the homeowners are coming to the meeting.
 Head them off at the pass by giving them a clear agenda, communicating when their issue will be discussed (it is on the agenda, right?) and laying out the facts as clearly and fairly as possible, in writing.